Make Bondi Beach Australia’s first sustainable seafood destination and grow the project across Australia and internationally

 The marine and fishing world is a polarised minefield of passionate and often divisive positions.
 Come the night of the meeting, a wild freak storm was an apt reminder that nature rules, and of the volatile chemistry of the meeting attendees.
 Amazingly what emerged was peace and love in our times, with a palpable enthusiasm crystallising around the simple belief that fishers and fishing industry can best be served by responsible fishing practices.

-Many relationships have evolved from this beginning, giving Happy Fish its current form.
+Many relationships have evolved from this beginning, giving Happy Fish its collaborative current form.
 The marine and seafood community’s passion for the oceans, fish and fishing is rare and infectious.
 It’s a fascinating ecosystem with fascinating characters, and it is easy to get hooked!

 Founder, Happy Fish

 Much of my early cynicism has dissolved as I’ve witnessed so many people muck in and help because they want to see this project work.
 The lifeblood of Happy Fish has been and is likely to remain collaboration and goodwill from diverse ocean-to-plate networks.
 I’m full of gratitude for the backing received from our terrific ambassadors; I’m in awe of the dedication demonstrated by time-poor chefs, suppliers, marine scientists, fishers, environmental advocates, artists and many others who’ve generously donated, time, knowledge, enthusiasm and support to the Happy Fish Project.
 It wouldn’t have happened without you!